conan-io/conan-center-index/docs/consuming_recipes.md

 # Consuming recipes

-Recipes in this repository are evolving continously, contributors are creating pull-requests fixing issues and adding new features every day.
+Recipes in this repository are evolving continuously, contributors are creating pull-requests fixing issues and adding new features every day.
 It is expected that from time to time these new recipe revisions stop to work in your project.